bigdata2/self-driving-car/CarND-Behavioral-Cloning-P3/README.md

 ### Dependencies
 I have built and tested this model on Linux (Ubuntu 16.04).
 The model has the following dependencies:
 - Udacity's simulator which can be found [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58983558_beta-simulator-linux/beta-simulator-linux.zip)
-- The model requires a few libraries all of which can be easily setup using miniconda instructions [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md)
+- The model requires a few libraries all of which can be easily setup using miniconda, instructions [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md)
 - Nvidia GPU (optional)